marcdlc-cs/marcdlc-cs.github.io/_pages/projects/ad/gpodesktopbg.md

 ### 📄 Task 3: Create a Desktop Background GPO and link it to the domain

 In Server Manager, I navigate to Tools > Group Policy Management.
-I right-click the marcdlc.com to create a GPO and link it to the domain.
+I right-click the marcdlc.com domain to create a GPO and link it to the domain.
 This allows me to apply the GPO to all users in the marcdlc.com domain.
 I name it "Desktop Background".

 ![](/assets/images/activedirectory/gpo_desktopbg/step4.png)